unicode-org/icu-demos/README.md

            Resource Bundles,  ...
              uconv & usort [above]

-    * Shows off a lot of things. go to the ICU homepage and look for the Locale Explorer.
+    * Shows off a lot of things.

 - ubrowse   From : Steven R. Loomis
                  <srl [at] icu-project.org>